Ewertonlopes/iotoven/README.md

 ## Control Theory

-Using a digital PID controller.
+Using an embedded digital PID controller or using the controler in fog computing.

 ## How to Use

 Just run the system as is in a esp32 and connect via STA.

 ## Version Control

+v0.1